-For modern wind turbines with variable pitch and rotor speed, $\alpha_p$ cannot be used directly as a measure for the axial wind speed.
+For modern wind turbines with variable pitch and rotor speed, α_p cannot be used directly as a measure for the axial wind speed.
 In this case the following procedure is used:

-- Determine the angle of attack and relative velocity from the flow angle and velocity measured by the pitot tube - Map the angle of attack, relative velocity and pitot tube side slip angle from spherical coordinates to 3D cartesian flow vector - 20

-- Determine and subtract the velocity due to movement of the pitot tube - Map the wind speed vector into global coordinates and extract the horizontal component - -
+- Determine the angle of attack, α , and relative velocity, v{rel} , from the flow angle, α_p , and velocity, v{relp} , measured by the pitot tube - Map the spherical coordinates v{rel} , α , and the pitot tube sideslip angle, β , into the cartesian 3D flow vector, \mathbf{V}p , see - Determine and subtract the velocity due to movement of the pitot tube - Map the wind speed vector into global coordinates and extract up

 3.2.1.
-Estimating angle of attack
+Estimate angle of attack

-At the pitot tube tip, i.e. near the airfoil, the flow angle, $\alpha_p$ , and the relative velocity, $v{relp}$ , are different due to local circulation around the blade section and deceleration of the flow, see Figure 5.
-The first step is therefore to find the angle of attack, $\alpha$ , and relative velocity, $v{rel}$ .
+25 At the pitot tube tip, i.e. near the airfoil, the flow angle, α_p , and the relative velocity, v{relp} , are different due to local circulation around the blade section and deceleration of the flow, see Figure 5.
+The first step is therefore to find the angle of attack, α , and relative velocity, v{rel} .

 Figure 5.
 Map of flow velocities near the airfoil.
-The flow angle, $\alpha_p$ , and velocity, $v{relp}$ , are different due to local circulation and stagnation
+The flow angle, α_p , and velocity, v{relp} , are different due to local circulation and brake up

-For the simulations this step is not necessary, as HAWC2 directly computes $\alpha$ and $v{rel}$ based on the blade element momentum (BEM) model.
+For the simulations this step is not necessary, as HAWC2 directly computes α and v{rel} based on the blade element momentum (BEM) model.

-For the measurements, 2D CFD simulations have been used to compute the velocity, $v{relp}$ , for different angles of attack.
+For the measurements, 2D CFD simulations have been used to compute the velocity, $v{relp.}$ for different angles of attack.
 From these velocities two functions are generated.
-The first function, $F{\alpha}$ , maps $\alpha_p$ to $\alpha$ , see Figure 6 (a), while the second, $F{vrel}$ , gives the flow speed at the pitot tube, $v{relp}$ , relative to the flow speed some distance upstream, $v{rel}$ :
+The first function, F{α} , maps α_p to α , see Figure 6 (a), while the second, F{vrel} , gives the brake up factor (speed of flow at pitot tube, $v{relp.}$ relative to the flow speed some distance upsteam, v{rel}):